-Armenians cast ballots in early parliamentary election
+Armenians vote for parliament; PM looks to bolster support

-YEREVAN, Armenia (AP) — Armenians are casting ballots in an early parliamentary election expected to further consolidate the power of the nation’s new prime minister.
+YEREVAN, Armenia (AP) — Armenians cast ballots Sunday in an early parliamentary election that was expected to further consolidate the power of the nation’s new prime minister.

-The charismatic 43-year-old Nikol Pashinian took office in May after spearheading massive protests against his predecessor’s power grab that forced the politician to step down.
-Pashinian has pushed for early vote in a bid to win control of a parliament that was dominated by his political foes.
+The charismatic 43-year-old Nikol Pashinian took office in May after spearheading massive protests against his predecessor’s power grab which forced that politician to step down.
+Pashinian has pushed for early vote to win control of a parliament that was dominated by his political foes.

 Pashinian, an ex-journalist turned politician, has won broad popularity, tapping into public anger over widespread poverty, high unemployment and rampant corruption in the landlocked former Soviet nation of 3 million that borders Georgia, Azerbaijan, Turkey and Iran.